VirgilSecurity/virgil-sdk-x/Docs/tutorial-sdk.md

 - Close Xcode project (if it is still opened).
 For any further development purposes you should use Xcode *.xcworkspace* file created for you by CocoaPods.

 At this point you should be able to use VirgilSDK pod in your code.
-If you encountered any issues with CocoaPods installations try to find more information at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).
+If you encountered any issues with CocoaPods installations, try to find more information at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).

 ## Swift note